AdobeDocs/commerce-php/src/pages/developer/versioning/dependencies.md

 ---
-group: php-developer-guide
-subgroup: Versioning
-title: Module version dependencies
+title: Module Version Dependencies | Commerce PHP Extensions
-menu_title: Module version dependencies
-menu_order: 1200
-redirect_from:
-  - /guides/v2.3/extension-dev-guide/backward-compatibility.html
+description: Learn about Adobe Commerce and Magento Open Source service provider interfaces and module dependencies.
 ---

+# Module version dependencies

 Adobe Commerce and Magento Open Source platform clients need notifications about breaking changes for their installed extensions and customizations when they upgrade to a new version.